futsum/mesotheliomaClassification/README.md

 <h3> Exploratory Data Analysis </h3>

-The variable of interest is “class of diagnosis’; the goal is to predict mesothelioma patients using patient’s clinical test results.
+	The variable of interest is “class of diagnosis’; the goal is to accurately predict mesothelioma patients using patient’s clinical test results that could support the diagnosis capability of medical experts.
 There are no missing values in the dataset.

 ![dataset structure](https://user-images.githubusercontent.com/2644463/33036907-1f4a3bd4-cded-11e7-9263-802975735898.PNG)